Interstitial cystitis: Causes

 The cause of IC/BPS is not known.
 However, several explanations have been proposed and include the following: autoimmune theory, nerve theory, mast cell theory, leaky lining theory, infection theory, and a theory of production of a toxic substance in the urine.
-Other suggested etiological causes are neurologic, allergic, genetic, and stress-psychological.
+Other suggested etiological causes are neurologic, allergic, genetic, and stress-psychological including exposure to abuse in childhood or adulthood.
 In addition, recent research shows that those with IC may have a substance in the urine that inhibits the growth of cells in the bladder epithelium.
 An infection may then predispose those people to develop IC.
 Evidence from clinical and laboratory studies confirms that mast cells play a central role in IC/BPS possibly due to their ability to release histamine and cause pain, swelling, scarring, and interfere with healing.
 Research has shown a proliferation of nerve fibers is present in the bladders of people with IC which is absent in the bladders of people who have not been diagnosed with IC.

-Regardless of the origin, most people with IC/BPS struggle with a damaged urothelium, or bladder lining.
-When the surface glycosaminoglycan (GAG) layer is damaged (via a urinary tract infection (UTI), excessive consumption of coffee or sodas, traumatic injury, etc.), urinary chemicals can "leak" into surrounding tissues, causing pain, inflammation, and urinary symptoms.
+Regardless of the origin, most people with IC struggle with a damaged urothelium, or bladder lining.
+When the surface glycosaminoglycan (GAG) layer is damaged (via a urinary tract infection (UTI), traumatic injury, etc.), urinary chemicals can "leak" into surrounding tissues, causing pain, inflammation, and urinary symptoms.
 Oral medications like pentosan polysulfate and medications placed directly into the bladder via a catheter sometimes work to repair and rebuild this damaged/wounded lining, allowing for a reduction in symptoms.
 Most literature supports the belief that IC's symptoms are associated with a defect in the bladder epithelium lining, allowing irritating substances in the urine to penetrate into the bladder—a breakdown of the bladder lining (also known as the adherence theory).
 Deficiency in this glycosaminoglycan layer on the surface of the bladder results in increased permeability of the underlying submucosal tissues.

 GP51 has been identified as a possible urinary biomarker for IC with significant variations in GP51 levels in those with IC when compared to individuals without interstitial cystitis.

-Numerous studies have noted the link between IC, anxiety, stress, hyper-responsiveness, and panic.
-Another proposed cause for interstitial cystitis is that the body's immune system attacks the bladder.
-Biopsies on the bladder walls of people with IC usually contain mast cells.
-Mast cells containing histamine packets gather when an allergic reaction is occurring.
-The body identifies the bladder wall as a foreign agent, and the histamine packets burst open and attack.
-The body attacks itself, which is the basis of autoimmune disorders.
-Additionally, IC may be triggered by an unknown toxin or stimulus which causes nerves in the bladder wall to fire uncontrollably.
-When they fire, they release substances called neuropeptides that induce a cascade of reactions that cause pain in the bladder wall.
+A proposed mechanism for interstitial cystitis is the autoimmune mechanism.
+Some studies have noted the link between IC, anxiety, stress, hyper-responsiveness, panic, and abuse.
+Biopsies on the bladder walls of people with IC may contain larger counts of mast cells than healthy bladder walls.
+Mast cells, which contain histamine granules, respond to allergic stimuli.
+In this theory, Mast cells are activated in response to antigen detection in the bladder wall.
+The activation of mast cells triggers the release of histamine, amongst other inflammatory mediators.
+Additionally, another proposed mechanism is increased activity of unspecified nerves in the bladder wall.
+An unknown toxin or stimuli may activate nerves within the bladder wall, causing the release of neuropeptides.
+These neuropeptides can induce a secondary cascade which stimulates pain in the bladder wall.